thatsmybis/classic-wow-item-db/README.md

 ### `allowable_class` column
 This one _seems_ like it would be useful to identify class specific items, but the values were a bit inconsistent.
 If you spend some time making a lookup table for these though, you might get value out of it.

-# column list.txt
-This just contains all of the columns along with a piece of sample data for each column.
-The sample data is from Azuresong Mageblade.
-I did this just to get a quick idea for which columns were useful and which were useless.
-I listed which columns I decided to drop.

-# alters.sql
-This is what I did to modify that data.
-I removed a bunch of columns that were useless to me, added a few I'm going to use on my webapp, and filtered out a lot of data that I wouldn't need.
-Removed items of poor, common, uncommon, and biege (above legendary) quality.
-Removed items that require a level under 47.

-# db/modified.sql
-This is the final result, and the dataset I'm going to use from here on.
-It will still require some work, and some items will need to be added back in (such as Tidal Charm), but it's a good starting point.